 Wait, there’s still a 25,000 point certificate available?

 One of the certs that showed up in our account was for a free night good at any hotel costing 25,000 points or less.
 I had no idea which card this was from and then I remembered it was from our discontinued Chase Marriott Bonvoy Premier.
 This is the card Chase issued to replace the Marriott Rewards Premier.

-I used this certificate last year to stay at the Renaissance Newark Airport for a night and saved almost $300 on my room.
+I’ve used this certificate in the past to stay at the Renaissance Newark Airport for a night and saved almost $300 on my room.

 The Bonvoy Premier is an older card that was replaced by the refreshed Marriott Rewards Premier Plus.
 For those who signed up for that card when it came out or upgraded the Premier card to the Premier Plus, their cards were converted to the Chase Marriott Bonvoy Boundless, which gets a free night certificate good for a room up to 35,000 points.

-But no, since I never upgraded I’m stuck with a 25,000 certificate.
+But since I never upgraded I’m stuck with a 25,000 certificate.
 Drats.

 Sharon and I both have a 35,000 point free night certificate in our accounts.
 One of them comes from the also discontinued Marriott Bonvoy American Express card.
 This is the old SPG Personal card.
 The other one comes from the Marriott Bonvoy Premier Plus Business card, which has also been discontinued.
 Are you noticing the trend of us collecting discontinued credit cards?

 You can get some great value out of these certificates for a hotel costing up to 35,000 points such as all of these locations around Walt Disney World.
-I’d also be able to redeem it for a night at the Le Méridien Frankfurt
+I was able to redeem it for a night at the Le Méridien Frankfurt.

 The biggest problem of using these is that we each have one so using them on the same reservation, while possible, would be a huge inconvenience and dramatically increase the chance of us getting #Bonvoved in the process.